Teen Expeditions

 We’ll be living in tents and enjoying our evenings in different areas most nights, identifying the stars and sharing highlights of our learning.

-Is the 12-day course offered in other locations or on different dates?
+Is the 14-day course offered in other locations or on different dates?

 We offer this course in a variety of locations and during different periods throughout the summer to accommodate the destination and schedule that works best for you.
-You can also explore the Pacific Northwest on a 12-day summer expedition!
+You can also explore the Pacific Northwest and Alaska on a 14-day summer expedition!

 Who should take this course?